Spans and simplicial families

-For non-locally connected topos the category $\cc{P}_\cc{U}$ is not any more the classifying topos of a groupoid.
-In \cite{D3} we have introduced the notion of \emph{covering projection} (locally constant objects with an additional property) and show that the category $\cc{G}_\cc{U}$ of covering projections trivialized by a fix cover $\cc{U}$ is an atomic topos with points.
-Then by the results of \cite{JT} it is is the classifying topos of localic groupoid $\nn{G}_\cc{U}$, $\cc{G}_\cc{U} = \beta\nn{G}_\cc{U}$.
-This determines a progroupoid on localic groupoids $\pi_1(\cc{E})$ which generalize the result on the fundamental progroupoid of a locally connected topos to general topoi.
+For non-locally connected topos the category $\cc{P}_\cc{U}$ is not the classifying topos of a groupoid, it is not even an atomic topos.
+In \cite{D3} we introduced the notion of \emph{covering projection} (locally constant objects with an additional property) and show how they can be used in place of locally constant objects to develop the theory for an arbitrary topos.
+However this is done using localic groupoids and the sophisticated results of \cite{JT}.

-In this paper we consider simplicial families, that is, simplicial objects in $\cc{E}$ indexed by a simplicial set, $H_\bullet \to \gamma^*(S_\bullet)$.
-We show that covering projections can be defined as objects trivialized by a descent datum of a simplicial set $S_\bullet$ on a family of sets $R \to S_0$.
-The simplicial set is the index of a suitable hypercover refinement $H_\bullet \to U_\bullet$ of the Cech simplicial family $U_\bullet \to \gamma^*(N_\bullet)$ (where $N_\bullet$ is the nerve of the cover).
-Since for a locally connected topos every locally constant object is a covering projection, it follow that in this case, using hypercovers instead of simple covers, \emph{locally constant objects can be constructed by descent data on a family of sets}.

-We construct an ordinary groupoid $\nn{G}_\cc{H}$ such that the category $\cc{G}_\cc{H}$ of covering projections trivialized by a fix hypercover $\cc{H}$ is its classifying topos, $\cc{G}_\cc{H} = \beta\nn{G}_\cc{H}$.
-This determines a progroupoid of ordinary groupoids $\pi_1(\cc{E})$ suitable indexed this time by a filtered poset of hypercovers.
-Thus, by switching from covers to hypercovers we construct the fundamental progroupoid of a general topos as a progroupoid of ordinary groupoids.
-The salient feature that distinguishes the case of locally connected topos is that in that case the progroupoid is \emph{strict}, that is, the transition morphisms are surjective on triangles (composably onto in the sense of \cite{K}), and its classifying topos $\cc{G}(\cc{E}) = \beta \pi_1(\cc{E})$ is a Galois topos, features which do not hold in general.
+In this paper we simplify the theory by considering \mbox{\emph{hypercovers},} in fact, family hypercover refinements of a cover family.
+When the topos is locally connected simplicial objects have a canonical indexing simplicial set \mbox{$S_\bullet = \gamma !(H_\bullet)$, $H_\bullet \mr{} \gamma^{*} S_\bullet$.} For non locally connected topoi the indexing has to be given explicitly as part of the datum, which leads to the notion of simplicial families.
+We show that the category $\cc{G}_\cc{H}$ of covering projections trivialized by a family hypercover is a descent topos on the indexing simplicial set, and as such the classifying topos of a groupoid whose existence does not depend of the results in \cite{JT}.
+An essential part of this paper is the construction of suitable family hypercover refinements of a cover family.
+We discover that the $n$-simplexes of a simplicial family furnish a notion of $n$-spans which is intimately related to the coskeleton functor, and which we use to construct these hypercover refinements.